 Read more about SWA Partners

 The Chair provides leadership to SWA, and engages politicians and high-level decision makers on behalf of the partnership.
-Former Minister of Foreign Affairs (2010-2012) and twice Prime Minister (2007-2010: 2013), the Hon Mr. Kevin Rudd is the second high-level Chair of Sanitation and Water for All.
+Former Minister of Foreign Affairs (2010-2012) and Prime Minister of Australia, the Hon Mr. Kevin Rudd, is the second high-level Chair of SWA.

 Read more about the SWA Chair

-A 24-member Steering Committee governs SWA.
-Members are a representative sub-group of the SWA partners.
+The Steering Committee governs SWA.
+Members are a representative sub-group of the SWA partners and constituencies.

 The Steering Committee assumes overall leadership for the strategic direction of SWA and oversees all SWA activities.
 It meets regularly throughout the year and takes all key decisions about the partnership’s direction and drives the initiative forward.
 It holds decision-making authority and may set up and oversee subcommittees to carry out key tasks and functions.
 It also mandates and tasks the Secretariat.
 The Executive Chair of SWA is the Chair of the Steering Committee.